 To this end, it is of great importance to secure a solid method for variant calling, which mostly makes use of machine learning. this, we are testing and comparing different variant calling tools for both individual and pooled sequencing data such as GATK, DeepVariant, Population and CRISP.

 Secondly, with the help of unsupervised machine learning (also better known as data mining), we are interested in finding the pattern of polygenic adaptation by means of pattern recognition and clustering.

 Characterization of gut microbiota composition using 16S rRNA sequencing

 Sequencing of the 16S ribosomal RNA marker gene (16S rRNA) provides a cost-effective method to characterize the bacterial composition of biological or ecological samples.
-In experimental animal studies, this approach allows investigating the impact of factors such as pharmacological treatment or diet on commensal microbiota.
+In experimental animal studies, this approach allows investigation of the impact of factors such as pharmacological treatment or diet on commensal microbiota.
 Another crucial research question is whether shifts in gut bacterial composition are associated with disease phenotypes.
 In ongoing collaborations with experimental groups, we focus on the bioinformatical and biostatistical analysis of 16S sequencing data.
 This requires applying ordination techniques that can handle distance measures appropriate for ecological data such as principal coordinates analysis or correspondence analysis.
 Furthermore, no consensus on the optimal statistical technique for differential abundance analysis exists.
-Therefore, this decision needs to be based on considerations such as sample size, experimental setup, and specific research question.
+Therefore, this decision needs to be based on considerations such as sample size, experimental setup, and specific research questions.